tapanshah13/Javascript.documentation/README.md

 # Operators

 ## JavaScript Arithmetic Operators
- ### Arithmetic operators are used to perform arithmetic operations
+   #### Arithmetic operators are used to perform arithmetic operations
 ## JavaScript Assignment Operators
- ### Assign values to JavaScript variables
+   #### Assign values to JavaScript variables
 ## Adding String Operators
- ### The + operator can also be used to add (concatenate) strings
+   #### The + operator can also be used to add (concatenate) strings
 ## Adding Strings and Numbers
- ### Adding a number and a string will return a string
+   #### Adding a number and a string will return a string
 ## Comparison Operators
- ### Compares a difference between variables or values
+   #### Compares a difference between variables or values
 ## Logical Operators
- ### Determine the logic between variables or values.
+   #### Determine the logic between variables or values.
 ## Typeof operators
-### We can use typeof operators to find a data type of variable
+   #### We can use typeof operators to find a data type of variable

 # Data Types
-## *In JavaScript there are 5 different data types that can contain values:
+## In JavaScript there are 5 different data types that can contain values:
-   *string
-   *number
-   *boolean
-   *object
-   *function
+   * string
+   * number
+   * boolean
+   * object
+   * function

-## *There are 6 types of objects:
+## There are 6 types of objects:
-   *Object
-   *Date
-   *Array
-   *String
-   *Number
-   *Boolean
+   * Object
+   * Date
+   * Array
+   * String
+   * Number
+   * Boolean

-## *Data types that cannot contain values:
+## Data types that cannot contain values:
-   *null
-   *undefined
+   * null
+   * undefined

 # alert
- Give a alert box message and waits for user to press 'OK'
+ * Give a alert box message and waits for user to press 'OK'

 ```
 alert("Hello");
 ```

-#prompt
+# prompt
-It shows a window message with title, text box and buttons OK/Cancel
+   * It shows a window message with title, text box and buttons OK/Cance

 ```
 result = prompt(title, [default]);
 ```
-#confirm
+# confirm
-It shows a window message with question and buttons OK/Cancel There is result if OK it means True else False
+   * It shows a window message with question and buttons OK/Cancel
+   * There is result if OK it means True else False

-#Functions
+# Functions
-Javascript function executed when something calls it
+   * Javascript function executed when something calls it

 ```
 <script>
 function myFunction(p1, p2) {